Climate Change

 The Belgrade Stock Exchange intends to connect all capital markets in the Western Balkans through various innovative products, enable domestic investors to access foreign stock exchanges, and develop two platforms, Tanjug reported.

-One platform relates to the trading of digital tokens, and the other to the European Union’s CBAM regulation.
+One platform is for trading digital tokens, and the other one is related to the European Union’s CBAM regulation.

-The E’s Carbon Border Adjustment Mechanism entered into force on January 1.
-From the beginning of this year, firms in the EU that import aluminum, cement, electricity, iron and steel, hydrogen and fertilizers from non-EU countries are obliged to pay a carbon price under CBAM.
+The EU’s Carbon Border Adjustment Mechanism entered into force on January 1.
+Firms in the EU that import aluminum, cement, electricity, iron and steel, hydrogen and fertilizers from non-EU countries are obliged to pay a carbon price under CBAM.

-The CBAM cost will be eventually passed on to exporters.
+CBAM costs will eventually be passed on to exporters to the 27-member bloc.

 Ostojić: The idea is to establish a platform similar to the EU ETS

-Ostojić explained that their idea is to establish a platform similar to the EU Emissions Trading System (EU ETS).
-It would enable Serbian firms to buy carbon credits to cover their CO2 emissions and mitigate the risk of additional costs when exporting to the EU due to the CBAM regulation, he said.
+Ostojić explained that the idea is to establish a platform similar to the EU Emissions Trading System (EU ETS).
+It would enable Serbian firms to buy carbon credits to cover their CO2 emissions and mitigate the risk of additional costs tied to the CBAM regulation, when exporting to the EU, he said.

 serbia cbam belgrade stock exchange carbon credits trade lazo ostojic